 Divorce and Domestic Support Obligations are determined under state law.
-Typically, where there is a state support or divorce court order, a bankruptcy court will not disrupt the state court order.
+Typically, where there is a Spousal/Partner support or divorce court order, a bankruptcy court will not disrupt the state court order.

 Once support orders are made, they will remain in effect until they are complete or changed by the divorce court.
 A Bankruptcy Court will not modify support orders.